y2236li/Kiwi-Reasearch/README.md

 <a href="https://imgflip.com/gif/3lr975"><img src="https://i.imgflip.com/3lr975.gif" title="made at imgflip.com"/></a> <br>

 **Why don't you use grid search since there is only one hyperparameter to tune?** <br>
 - This is for the convenience of visualization.
-If there are two hyperparameters, 3D visualization cost a lot computing power.
+If there are two hyperparameters, 3D visualization costs a lot of computing power.
 Over two hyperparameters, we might not be able to show the optimization process so intuitively

 ### Functionality
 #### Why deep Q learning? <br>